Tommy Roche: Rugby career

 Roche began his rugby career in 1938, when he joined Tullamore Rugby Club.
 During The Emergency (WW2), he was a despatch rider for Irish Army.
 He played for eleven different rugby clubs during those years.
 After the war came to an end, Roche joined Monkstown RFC, before putting rugby on hold to work as a sales representative in Limerick.
 He played for Mullingar RFC during the 1946/47 season, where played as a hooker, and won a cap for Leinster.
 However, Roche's rugby career was cut short by an illness after only one year playing for Mullingar, and he retired.

 President of Mullingar R.F.C.

 During the 1950s, Tommy Roche held the position of President of Mullingar R.F.C., and during his tenure, the club won the Midland league for the first time.
-In the 1980s, a members' bar was set up in the teams clubhouse, and named the "Roche T. Room" in honour of him.
+In the 1980s, a members' bar was set up in the team's clubhouse, and named the "Roche T. Room" in honour of him.